John Quinn (footballer)

-John Quinn (30 May 1938 - 19 September 2020) was a professional footballer who played for Sheffield Wednesday, Rotherham United and Halifax Town.
+John Quinn (30 May 1938 - 19 September 2020) was an English professional footballer who played for Sheffield Wednesday, Rotherham United and Halifax Town.
 He also played for non league Worksop Town towards the end of his playing days.
 Johnny's professional career was long, lasting from 1959 to 1976 during which time he made 379 league appearances.
 Quinn played in the half back position or defensive midfielder but he could also play at fullback and winger if needed.
 He was relatively short of stature, being only 5 foot 6 inches (165 cm).